pasteurlabs/tesseract-jax/docs/content/vmap-methods.md

 # Batching strategies for `jax.vmap`

 When you wrap an `apply_tesseract` call with `jax.vmap`, the `vmap_method` parameter controls how the batch dimension is handled.
 Each method has different trade-offs for performance, compatibility, and what it requires from the Tesseract.
+Options here are ordered from safe and slow to faster but more reliant on guarantees of your Tesseract internals.

+- **Start with `"sequential"`** if you are unsure.
+It should always work.
+- **Use `"broadcast_all"`** when the Tesseract requires uniform shapes across all inputs.
+- **Use `"expand_dims"`** when you know the Tesseract accepts a leading batch dimension on all inputs and handles broadcasting internally.
+- **Use `"auto_experimental"`** for Tesseracts with `Array[..., dtype]` schemas when you only ever vmap over differentiable inputs.
+It auto-detects when vectorization is safe and falls back to sequential otherwise.

 ## Quick reference